SC5/sc5-devicewall/README.md

     config/server/config.local.json
     config/app/config.local.json

+#### Local server configuration

+To auto-detect your IP use, "proxyHost": false in config/server/config.local.json

 ## Building

 The current build compiles JS and CSS monoliths for both the debug and release builds.
 The big